leomeyer/OpenHAT/openhatd/docs/plugins/automation/fritzbox_plugin.md

 	DECT200_1 = 1
 	DECT200_2 = 2

+If the order number is negative the device will not be used.

 Each actor/sensor specification requires a node on the same configuration level as the FritzBoxPlugin:

 	[DECT200_1]